tathagatk22/sample-django/README.md

 # sample-django

-This project is created while keeping in mind that it will perform certain operations regarding CustomUser Model and their respective ActivityPeriod Models.
+This project is created in Python 2.7 and Django 1.11.24 while keeping in mind that it will perform certain operations regarding CustomUser Model and their respective ActivityPeriod Models.

 ## CustomUser Model:
 - **id** (This field will be the primary key for this Model and will store the data in the form of UUID)